U.S. Women's Soccer Team Sues U.S. Soccer For Gender Discrimination

 U.S. Soccer declined to comment on the pending litigation.

 The filing comes on International Women's Day – and less than three months before the Women's World Cup kicks off in France.
-The U.S. women's team, currently ranked number one in the world, hopes to defend the World Cup it won four years ago.
+The U.S. women's team, currently ranked No. 1 in the world, hopes to defend the World Cup it won four years ago.

 The U.S. Women's National Team, or USWNT, has consistently been more successful than the men's team.
-The U.S women have won the World Cup three times, and are four-time Olympic champions.
-The men's team has never won either tournament, and failed to qualify for the 2018 World Cup.
+The U.S. women have won the World Cup three times and are four-time Olympic champions.
+The men's team has never won either tournament and failed to qualify for the 2018 World Cup.

-Despite their success and popularity, the women are paid less by U.S. soccer than the men.
-The lawsuit details how the pay gap plays out in myriad ways: women's players paid less for each "friendly" match, they're paid less for making the team's World Cup roster, and they're paid much less for their performance at the World Cup.
+Despite their success and popularity, the women are paid less by U.S. Soccer than the men.
+The lawsuit details how the pay gap plays out in myriad ways: Women's players paid less for each "friendly" match, they're paid less for making the team's World Cup roster, and they're paid much less for their performance at the World Cup.

 "A comparison of the WNT and MNT pay shows that if each team played 20 friendlies in a year and each team won all twenty friendlies," the complaint says, "female WNT players would earn a maximum of $99,000 or $4,950 per game, while similarly situated male MNT players would earn an average of $263,320 or $13,166 per game against the various levels of competition they would face."
-A top-tier women's player would earn just 38 percent of the compensation of a similarly situated player on the men's team.
+In other words, a top-tier women's player would earn just 38 percent of the compensation of a similarly situated player on the men's team.

 But direct comparisons of compensation between the men and women can be tricky, as The New York Times notes: "Each team has its own collective bargaining agreement with U.S. Soccer, and among the major differences are pay structure: the men receive higher bonuses when they play for the United States, but are paid only when they make the team, while the women receive guaranteed salaries supplemented by smaller match bonuses."